 Interruptions to Members speaking

 Technically all interjections are out of order.
-However, in practice the Chair often deliberately does not take notice of interjections if they do not obviously upset the Member speaking or disrupt the flow of his or her speech.
+However, in practice the Chair often deliberately does not take notice of interjections if they do not obviously upset the Member speaking or disrupt the flow of their speech.
 Interventions (short questions or brief responses relevant to the Member’s speech) are allowed, if accepted by the Member speaking.
 The exception is during the consideration in detail stage of a bill because the time limit is only 5 minutes, so Members do not have to wait long for an opportunity to ask a question.

 Ending the debate